Segmental duodenectomy for gastrointestinal stromal tumor of the duodenum

 This was a prospective cohort study of all surgical patients treated in our department for primary non-metastatic duodenal GIST from 2000 to 2008.
-Inclusion criteria were patients presenting with suspicion of non-metastatic duodenal GIST in a single hospital (Figures and ).
+Inclusion criteria were patients presenting with suspicion of non-metastatic duodenal GIST in a single hospital (Figures 1 and 2).
 Exclusion criteria were a clearly metastatic disease, poor health condition that precluded laparotomy (severe pulmonary disease, non-treatable coagulation abnormality), and patient’s refusal to participate in this study.
 All patients had complete surgical resection (R0).
 Seven cases were included.
 Median age was 51 years (range: 41-73 years).

 Note the typical CT appearance of GIST with an area of necrosis (central cavitations with surrounding highly vascular tissue) (white arrow: pancreas; black arrow: GIST).

 Note the close relation between the GIST (short arrow) and the pancreas (long arrow), which was easily dissected during surgery.

 Five patients had an SD and two a cephalic PD.
 PD was the operation chosen for relatively large and difficult-to-reach tumors (first and second part of the duodenum).
-Among the SD group, one patient had a duodenal patch resection of a small D1 GIST with direct closure (case 3, Table ), the others had a complete SD with latero-lateral duodeno-jejunal reconstruction (Figure ).
+Among the SD group, one patient had a duodenal patch resection of a small D1 GIST with direct closure (case 3, Table 1), the others had a complete SD with latero-lateral duodeno-jejunal reconstruction (Figure 3).

-Patients characteristics and follow-up
+Patients characteristics and follow-up.

 Latero-lateral duodeno-jejunal anastomosis between the second part of the duodenum and the first jejunal loop was easily performed after distal duodenectomy and Kocher maneuver.